 Smartphone application (ADN-AE6) sends a RETRIEVE request including the parameter filterUsage and specific semantic filter criteria condition(s) provided in SPARQL for discovery of sensor application resources stored in the oneM2M service platform (IN-CSE).

 The oneM2M service platform (IN-CSE) responds with URIs of the discovered sensor resources, if any, to the smartphone application (ADN-AE6) according to the filter criteria.

-Figure 9.2.4-1: Semantic discovery phase call flows.
+Figure 9.2.4-1: Semantic discovery phase call flows